linode/apl-docs/docs/get-started/labs/create-sealed-secrets.md

 4. Select the secret type.
 In this lab we will create a secret of type `opaque`.

-5. Add the secret `data`.
+5. Add the secret `Encrypted data`.
 Add the following key-value pairs:

 - `password=helloworld`
 - `username=labs-user`